machingclee/machingclee.github.io/static/media/014-mobileapp.d7425c87.md

 This is a full-stack project for Wonderbricks Limited in which I am in charge of **85% ~ 90%** of the work including
 - All visual effects for frontend
-- All business logic in backend with appropriate data model for the frontend and
+- All business logic in backend with appropriate data model for the frontend
+- DevOps for Frontend and backend deployments
 - Debugging of the work from junior developers

 #### Custom Animated Components and Components Wrapped as a Class